Miftau/Heart-Disease-Predictor-Devtown/README.md

 * Keep the model files in repo or on mounted storage.
 Large models may require storing on an object store (S3) and downloading on startup.
 * Use `gunicorn` in Procfile.
 * Configure environment variables in Render dashboard.
+* Ensure Supabase URL and Key are correctly set as secrets.

 ---